DanielKloh/GE-Brasileirao/README.md

 # GE-Brasileirao
-Reescrita de tela do site do ge-brasileirao
+Reescrita de tela do site do ge-brasileirao.